GreatNerve/GPL-Project/README.md

-# GPL Backend
+# Travel-Buddy

-This project is the backend for the GPL application
+This project is the backend for the Travel-Buddy application

 ## Table of Contents